nuneskris/nuneskris.github.io/_publications/Collect-Data-Extraction-Batch.md

 3. Break down large datasets into smaller, manageable chunks to avoid overwhelming the network and to facilitate easier retries in case of failure.

 # Security
-Encryption: Encrypt data in transit using secure protocols (e.g., TLS) to protect sensitive information from being intercepted.
+1. Encrypt data in transit using secure protocols (e.g., TLS) to protect sensitive information from being intercepted.
-Authentication: Use strong authentication methods to ensure that only authorized users and systems can initiate data transfers.
+2. Use strong authentication methods to ensure that only authorized users and systems can initiate data transfers.
-Access Controls: Implement strict access controls to limit who can access the data and the transfer mechanisms.
+3. Implement strict access controls to limit who can access the data and the transfer mechanisms.

-10. Reliability and Monitoring
+# Reliability and Monitoring
 Retry Mechanism: Implement retry logic to handle transient network issues and ensure that data transfer can resume from the point of failure.
 Logging: Keep detailed logs of the transfer process to monitor for errors and to have an audit trail.
 Monitoring: Use monitoring tools to keep track of the transfer status, performance, and any anomalies.

-11. Automation and Scheduling
+# Automation and Scheduling
 Automation: Automate the batch transfer process to minimize manual intervention and reduce the risk of human error.
 Scheduling: Schedule transfers during off-peak hours to minimize the impact on network performance and to ensure timely updates.

-12. Testing and Validation
+# Testing and Validation
 Test Transfers: Conduct test transfers to ensure that the process works as expected and that the data integrity is maintained.
 Validation: Validate the transferred data to ensure it matches the source data and that no data loss or corruption occurred during the transfer.

-13. Scalability
+# Scalability
 Scalable Solutions: Choose solutions and tools that can scale with your data volume.
 This is especially important as your data grows over time.
 Parallel Transfers: If dealing with very large datasets, consider parallel transfers to speed up the process.

-14. Cost Management
+# Cost Management
 Cost Analysis: Monitor and analyze the cost of data transfer, including network costs and cloud storage costs.
 Optimization: Optimize the transfer process to reduce unnecessary data movement and storage, thereby reducing costs.

-15. Documentation and Governance
+# Documentation and Governance
 Documentation: Document the transfer process, including the tools used, the schedule, and any specific configurations.
 Governance: Ensure compliance with data governance policies and regulations, particularly if dealing with sensitive or regulated data.